rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/display-of-arrays.md

  Rolls      1000    90.03  1200
 ```

+## Array Notation

+In the [Windows IDE](../../../../windows-ui-guide) you can have arrays displayed using [Array Notation](array-notation.md) when it is possible to do so.

 ## Print Width

-If the display of an array is wider than the print width, as set by the [system variable `⎕PW`](../../../../language-reference-guide/system-functions/pw/), it will be folded at or before `⎕PW` and the folded portions indented six spaces.
+If the display of an array is wider than the print width, as defined by the [`⎕PW`](../../../../language-reference-guide/system-functions/pw/) system variable, it will be folded at or before `⎕PW` and the folded portions indented six spaces.
 The display of a simple numeric or mixed array may be folded at a width less than `⎕PW` so that individual numbers are not split across a page boundary.

 ```apl
       ⎕PW←40